airbytehq/PyAirbyte/README.md

 ## Secrets Management

-AirbyteLib can auto-import secrets from the following sources:
+PyAirbyte can auto-import secrets from the following sources:

 1. Environment variables.
 2. Variables defined in a local `.env` ("Dotenv") file.